 Eddie Bauer Zen Travel Tote ($54)

 It’s no surprise that Eddie Bauer made the list, being a leading maker of trend-friendly outerwear.
+This is a great travel tote bag with a zipper.
 The Eddie Bauer Zen Travel Tote ticks all the boxes and is a multipurpose godsend for anyone who considers themselves a do-it-all kind of person.

 It’s got an insulated water bottle pocket to keep your drinks cool, and added pockets (both interior and exterior) allow for storage of smaller things that you don’t want to lose among your other items.